Neurology (Brain & Nerves)

 WHAT IS A NEUROLOGICAL EXAMINATION?

-During a neurological examination, the neurologist reviews the patient’s health history with special attention to the current condition.
+During a neurological examination, the neurologist reviews the health history of the patient with special attention to the current condition.
 The patient then takes a neurological examination.
 The examination typically tests vision, eye movement, cranial nerves function, strength, coordination, reflexes and sensation.
 The information helps the neurologist determine if the problem is in the nervous system.

 WHEN DO PATIENTS NEED A NEUROLOGICAL EXAMINATION?